Fright Catalog

 ISBN: 978-0-9814623-8-7

-Fright Catalog is a 100-page, full-color, large-format magazine.
-The Signed & Numbered Limited Edition (1-40) also comes with a zine by Joseph Mosconi, Fright Analog, and Joseph Mosconi's beautiful signature in silver.
+Fright Catalog is a 100-page, full-color, large-format magazine of poems, aphorisms, historical assessments and grim predictions.
+The signed and numbered limited edition (1-40) also comes with a zine by Joseph Mosconi, Fright Analog, and Joseph Mosconi's beautiful signature in silver.

 Praise for Fright Catalog